stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 10 (P3L3) - Design Patterns.md

 - **Iterator**: access elements of a collection without knowing underlying representation
 - **Observer**: notify dependents when object changes
 - **Proxy**: surrogate controls access to an object

+## Choosing A Pattern

+There are several guidelines to choosing a design pattern:

+1. Understand your design context
+2. Examine the patterns catalog
+3. Identify and study related patterns
+4. Apply suitable pattern

+However, there are pitfalls when selecting design patterns which may include (but are not limited to):

+- Selecting wrong patterns
+- Abusing patterns

+We should always be careful to not rely too heavily on design patterns and ensure that whichever design pattern we select fits our problem.